wavemaker/docs/learn/react-native/app-loader.md

 :::

-#### Customizing Skeleton Loader
+### Customizing Skeleton Loader

 Skeleton Loader uses the widget's size and style to match the theme.
 Furthermore, you can customize the display time, style, and color through code.

 Below, you can find code examples to use during Skeleton Loader customization.

-**Set Time for Skeleton Loader**
+#### Hide/Show Skeleton Loader for Specific Widget

-In the following example, apply child Widgets of `widgetName` to show the Skeleton Loader and hide it in 5 seconds. - need clarity
+In the following example, the Skeleton Loader is applied to the widgets available within `widgetName` and shown for 5 seconds.

 ```js
     Page.widgets.submit.showskeleton = true;